 Once your Page is created, reach out to your audience organically, virally or through paid media.
 As Luo explained, Facebook has a wealth of advertising capabilities available for your brand on the platform.
 While it's not necessarily a critical step to spend money on advertisements immediately, it's a good way to reach new and existing fans through targeted messaging.
 You can purchase Facebook ads directly on the platform or through third-party tools.
-Learn more in this ebook, Everything You Need to Know About Social Ads.

 3. Engage People with Quality Content Facebook users are content hounds: they can sniff out and separate the good content from the bad.
 Your content will appear on your timeline, in the News Feeds of your fans, in the tickers of your fans' friends and on your fans' mobile apps.
 That's a lot of potential reach for your content, so don't just talk about yourself, and don't simply post links to your website.
 Ask questions, make jokes, post pictures and engage.
 You'll create a far more active community through this approach.

 4. Influence the Friends of Your Fans

 One of the metrics Luo discussed in during the webinar was the "friends of fans" metric, which gives you an idea of your total potential reach if all of your fans shared out your content to all of their friends.
 This is what makes Facebook marketing so powerful - the potential viral spread of information that can turn a simple post into a mega marketing message.
 When you're working on your content calendar for Facebook, think about what would make people share.

 5. Measure Sales and ROI from Campaigns Luo mentioned three ways in which you can measure sales from your Facebook campaigns:

-- Audience Insight- Ask fans, upon purchasing a product, signing up for a newsletter or filling out a form on your website how they heard about you.
+Audience Insight- Ask fans, upon purchasing a product, signing up for a newsletter or filling out a form on your website how they heard about you.
 Make sure "Facebook" is an option for them to select.
 This will allow you to attribute conversions back to Facebook.

-- Exclusive Codes- Present Facebook fans with a special code that only they can use.
+Exclusive Codes- Present Facebook fans with a special code that only they can use.
 This will allow you to determine what conversions were a result of people seeing the offer on Facebook.

-- Tagging URLs- Add a parameter to a URL posted to Facebook or used in a Facebook ads to figure out where people are arriving from on your website.
+Tagging URLs- Add a parameter to a URL posted to Facebook or used in a Facebook ads to figure out where people are arriving from on your website.
 Use a link-shortener to hide the ugly and long tracking code.